dejan995/hms-docker/README.md

 ## Updates
 ### 26.06.2021
 1. Updated Samba Configuration to reflect the updated docker image for it.
+2. Updated Filemin Configuration to reflect the updated docker image for it.

 ### 23.06.2021
 1. Fixed issue where the password for the Webmin UI, for Filemin and Samba, was not being changed.
 You can now set the password from a variable in the ".env" file.